Can I Play Sports With Psoriasis?

 Additionally, according to a piece that appeared in the October 2018 issue of the EMJ, people with psoriasis have a 31 percent higher risk of anxiety than people without skin conditions.
 According to the authors, exercise raises endorphins, a hormone that naturally elevates mood, while decreasing levels of adrenaline and cortisol, the body’s stress hormones.

-Because you can play sports and perform various exercises even if you have psoriasis, but your safety should come fast.
+You can play sports and perform various exercises even if you have psoriasis, but your safety should come fast.
 Here is how to be safe when indulging in sports and exercise if you have psoriasis

-Know what you shouldn’t do
+Know what you shouldn’t do.

-A lot of sweat can cause symptoms.
+Sweating can cause symptoms.
 Hot yoga and other exercises that make you sweat a lot should be avoided.
 Sweating is a trigger that makes the symptoms of inverse psoriasis worse.
 It affects regions where the skin folds.

 Higher-intensity exercise is not suitable for everyone because overexertion might worsen symptoms.
-But those who effectively control their symptoms might be able to withstand more demanding exercises like running and high-intensity interval training (HIIT).
+However, those who effectively control their symptoms might be able to withstand more demanding exercises like running and high-intensity interval training (HIIT).

 Select appropriate attire.